 - While programs such as Google Fiber might be relatively small in scope (especially considering the size of the tech giant) and not all of them will reach full fruition, there eventually will be a future breakthrough that entirely changes the internet landscape.
 Predicting it is a fool's errand for anyone outside of the tech sector, but it's worth keeping in mind.

-- Quite a few smaller townships and cities are setting up municipal or locally based internet services, sometimes using fiber-optic wires already installed in the city as a base point.
+- Several smaller townships and cities are setting up municipal or locally based internet services, sometimes using fiber-optic wires already installed in the city as a base point.

 We are certain there are additional observations to make as well, depending on what you wish to focus on.
 The data doesn't lie, and as more of it comes in, we can even more closely determine what internet prices will look like in the coming decade, even in uncertain economic times.